-Each and every piece of farm equipment is an important, and oftentimes expensive investment that could be built to last if cared for properly.
+Each and every piece of farm equipment is an important, yet sometimes expensive investment that could be built to last if cared for properly.
 We understand the value of how tractor servicing will preserve the value of your well-maintained and durable machinery.
 For many farmers, keeping a tractor or plow in good shape is just as important as a good harvest.
 But, in order to get the best use out of your agriculture equipment, it’s crucial to take the proper steps to maintain and clean all farming equipment on a regular basis.

 - Service Records: Whenever your farm machinery needs professional servicing, either for repairs or just a standard checkup, make sure you keep detailed records of what procedure was done and who did it.
-That way you can reference these documents in the future should the equipment need further servicing or should you plan to sell it.
+That way you can reference these documents in the future should the equipment need further servicing or you plan to sell it.

 - Changing Seasons: When your tractor comes out in the spring for the first time, give it some time to adjust.
 The cold and extended period of non-use can make it a little slow to start off with.
 While it’s waking up from its winter hibernation, check the tires, steering gear, clutch and brakes, electrical system, transmission, and hydraulics.